Skip to Content

 Coffee Grounds

 Using coffee grounds is a natural way to keep ants away from your home.
 They hate the smell of coffee and prefer to stay far away from it.
-All you need to do is sprinkle a few spoonfuls of coffee around your house’s exterior.
+All you need to do is sprinkle a few spoonful of coffee around your house’s exterior.
 The smell of the coffee will act as an invisible barrier that keeps ants out.

 Lemon Juice